GaryAllenGit/JavaSpaceTransactionsDemo/README.md

 This demo shows how individual space operations (read, take, write, etc.) can be combined into a single 'ACID' transaction.
 It takes an object out of the space, modifies the contents, and writes it back.

+It has been updated to Apache River 3.0.

 As usual, if using an IDE like IntelliJ or eclipse you need to create a java project with the correct classes added as libraries, then paste the code in and run it.
 You also need to create a Run Configuration and pass the correct VM arguments in order to get the code to run.
 Add this: